syncfusion-content/javascript-docs/js/api/ejSchedule.md

 {% endhighlight %}

-> **Note: The custom css class names defined separately for each resources within 'style' tag should be prefixed with the class name '.e-schedule', only then it gets applied to the appointments.**
+> **Note: The custom css class names defined separately for each resources within 'style' tag has to be prefixed with the class name '.e-schedule', only then it gets applied to the appointments.**

 ### showAllDayRow 'boolean'